Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 105
   scene_title: "Thanks for reading!"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene105.jpg
-  narration: "<p>And to round off the part, Ibn Battuta thinks Awolowo of Nigerian is quite nice.
-But I think you, dear reader, are the most wonderful, for making your way through this part.</p><p></p><p>Nigeria pump out the wonders with their tech lead proving useful.
-Surprisingly, only one wonder was built this part, by Malacca. </p><p></p><p>Here’s a quick recap of the part:</p>"
+  narration: "<p>And to round off the episode, Ibn Battuta thinks Awolowo of Nigerian is quite nice.
+But I think you, dear reader, are the most wonderful, for making your way through this episode.</p><p></p><p>Nigeria pump out the wonders with their tech lead proving useful.
+Surprisingly, only one wonder was built this episode, by Malacca. </p><p></p><p>Here’s a quick recap of the episode:</p><p>Gran Colombia are snuffed out</p>
+<p>Tongva reel under Malaccan invasion</p>
+<p>Two Sicilies struggle against Germany but take Jerusalem (see the minimap)</p>
+<p>And most importantly, Bhutan declare war on Punjab and have yet to lose a city.
+</p>"
 ---